-Caribou Historical Society promoted the community’s history and help celebrate the Caribou County Centennial 1919-2019 please call Galen Wilson 208-547-2367 or Craig Shuler 208-547-3047 for more information or visit Facebook Historic Soda Springs.
-Lots of community members have come together to post stories and pictures of past.
+Caribou Historical Society promoted the community’s history and helped celebrate the Caribou County Centennial 1919-2019 please call Galen Wilson at 208-547-2367 or Craig Shuler at 208-547-3047 for more information or visit Facebook Historic Soda Springs.
+Lots of community members have come together to post stories and pictures of the past.

 Pioneer Cedar Cemetery Historic

-Visit National Oregon/California Trail Center Click here for more information
+Visit the National Oregon/California Trail Center Click here for more information

 Visit Historic Chesterfield Click here for more information

 Union Pacific produced and distributed "Half Pint" By David L. Tank a story of the Dinky Engine.

 When water in the Alexander Reservoir near Soda Springs, ID was lowered in 1976 workers discovered a small locomotive.
 It had been left by the construction crews when the reservoir was built in 1924 and rested underwater for 52 years.